Teaonly/teaonly.github.io/README.md

 * template

-Customized distill.pub template source from https://github.com/distillpub/template
+Customized distill.pub template source from https://github.com/distillpub/template .

+* generator

+A Rust based static site generator, used for this site only.

+* site

+Personal site source text.